mairesse24/practical-final/README.md

 --------------------------------------

 ###  Set Permissions for the Night Data Folder
-To set permissions for folder (`D:\Night Data` for NightGroup), repeat Steps 1 through 5, followolling the same process to set the appropriate permissions.
+To set permissions for folder (`D:\Night Data` for NightGroup), repeat Steps 1 through 5, following the same process to set the appropriate permissions.

 1. **Access the Folder Properties**:
    - Right-click on the `D:\Night Data` folder